 Best USB Type-C battery pack

-USB Type-C is found on only a handful of Android devices right now, but for those who own one such handset, our best external battery recommendation in this category goes to the Anker PowerCore+ 20100.
+USB Type-C is found on more and more Android smartphones now, like the Google Pixel, and our best external battery recommendation in this category goes to the Anker PowerCore+ 20100.

-This amount of stored power will easily charge your Android device several times over, whether it's a Nexus 6P, Nexus 5X, and it can even charge multiple USB Type-C devices at once.
+This amount of stored power will easily charge your Android device several times over, and it can even charge multiple USB Type-C devices at the same time!
+For those who are looking for standard Micro-USB charging, there's another Anker battery pack in this list too, which is ideal for a weekend away.

 What's more, the PowerCore+ 20,100 features 10 LED lights on the face which display its current charge level rather effectively (some batteries only have a single on/off LED).